Chad Christensen – Principal, Hayesville Elementary

 Erin Rodriguez – Assistant Principal, EDGE

 Erin Rodriguez has been serving as the assistant principal at Straub Middle School.
 She will be moving to EDGE to support the administrative team as an assistant principal.
-She is passionate about bilingual education, instructional technology, and her experience in TAG, testing and student success coordination, instructional coaching, and AVID, will be great support to the EDGE staff.
+She is passionate about bilingual education, instructional technology, and her experience in TAG, testing and student success coordination, instructional coaching, and AVID, will be a great support to the EDGE staff.